-You may have seen the meme – “now we know why dogs love going for a walk”… well, its true!
-It’s their time to get out of the house and release built up energy.
+You may have seen the meme – “now we know why dogs love going for a walk”… well, it's true!
+It’s their time to get out of the house and release built-up energy.
 They need the endorphins from physical exercise just like we do.
 It is recommended that dogs should receive between 30-60 minutes of walking a day.
 (That’s every day!)
 Sound familiar?
 So, let’s all get off the couch and go for a walk!

 We asked Lisa, the owner of Spot Dog Walk in Brisbane, why walking our dogs is so important!

 “A lack of exercise can impact a dog’s health resulting in issues such as obesity, joint problems, diabetes, etc but it also impacts greatly on their behaviour.
-We receive so many enquiries about dog’s needing regular walks because they have had barking complaints, the dog is escaping out of boredom and anxiety as well as causing destructive behaviour in the yard (digging holes, chewing, scratching…).
+We receive so many inquiries about dogs needing regular walks because they have had barking complaints, the dog is escaping out of boredom and anxiety as well as causing destructive behaviour in the yard (digging holes, chewing, scratching…).
 This is why creating a healthy exercise routine is so important for you and your dog.”

-Our tip to get you walking more with your dog: Remind yourself of the overall benefits it has (for you and your dog!): decreasing stress, increasing happiness, increasing immunity, helping you lose weight, helping you sleep better and reducing the risk of the garden or your shoes being ripped up!
+Our tip to get you walking more with your dog: Remind yourself of the overall benefits it has (for you and your dog!): decreasing stress, increasing happiness, increasing immunity, helping you lose weight, helping you sleep better, and reducing the risk of the garden or your shoes being ripped up!

-FUN FACT (go Canberra!): The importance of dog walking was epitomised when ACT passed the Animal Welfare Legislation Amendment Bill 2019, which reflects a zero-tolerance approach to animal cruelty.
+FUN FACT (go Canberra!): The importance of dog walking was epitomized when ACT passed the Animal Welfare Legislation Amendment Bill 2019, which reflects a zero-tolerance approach to animal cruelty.
 S6F makes it a chargeable offense to confine your dog so that it cannot exercise for a continuous period of 24 hours.

 How to reduce the instance of separation anxiety.